Let's talk about Kent Libraries

 • Just because I don't use the library now...

-by AutPax, almost 3 years ago
+by AutPax, about 3 years ago

 I've got out of the library habit - I am in my sixties - no young children around and if I want to buy a book it's always an option and I have a range of computers and other devices and printers at home - and in that I am very fortunate ...BUT libraries were so important to me for many years and when my son was growing up and although the usage will have changed I am very keen to see them develop and supported and pay towards that support.